Key Takeaways:

 - Become Acutely Self-Aware.

 As we’ve discussed earlier in this article, executive presence involves understanding how others perceive you.
-Never neglect opportunities to increase your self-awareness, in whatever form they come in.
-Get feedback from peers and subordinates, take evaluation tests, work with a professional coach to enhance your abilities in this area.
+Never neglect opportunities to increase your self-awareness.
+Get feedback from peers and team members, take professional assessments, work with a professional coach to enhance your abilities in this area.
 (And remember that it’s just as important to recognize and appreciate your assets as it is to identify your vulnerabilities.)
 With heightened self-awareness, a leader tunes into their strengths and can leverage them to the full advantage of all.
 Self-awareness is at the heart of executive presence.

 - Master Body Language.